cryptopragmatic/bouncerrobot/README.md

+# BouncerRobot
-# VoteDelBot - Democratic Telegram Bot For Deleting And Banning
+## Democratic Telegram Bot For Deleting And Banning

 #### TODO - v1.0